You’ve long fantasized about 3D printers, but your eyes roll at the obnoxiously high prices.

 We’ll tell you a legal way to get cool 3D printers for super affordable prices.

-Whether that be a resin printer, a delta printer, or a standard FDM printer (don’t worry if you don’t understand the 3D printing gibberish, we will explain this later), we’ve reviewed the best budget 3D printers under $300.
+Whether that be a resin printer or a standard FDM printer (don’t worry if you don’t understand the 3D printing gibberish, we will explain this later), we’ve reviewed the best budget 3D printers under $300.

 Let’s jump straight in!